Muzietto/grunt-built-pumps/README.md

 # grunt-built-pumps
-experiments with grunt while managing pumps and sensors
+Experiments with grunt while managing pumps and sensors (see [1])

+When the server is on, you may admire this app at http://node.faustinelli.org/grunt-built-pumps/

+The build process showcases the following grunt plugins:

+- watch, jshint, simplemocha --> to allow TDD while developing

+- concat, uglify, processhtml --> to produce static, lean & mean HTML pages

+- bump, conventionalChangelog --> to version and document each release

+- ssh_deploy --> to deploy remotely

-demo:
+## Local demo:

 - clone project